antvis/G2/site/docs/manual/core/api.en.md

 order: 2
 ---

-G2 has designed a **specification (Spec)** to describe the visualizations that can be drawn, which allows users to render charts by calling `chart.options(options)` with specified **options** that meet the specification.
+G2 has designed a **specification (spec)** to describe the visualizations that can be drawn, which allows users to render charts by calling `chart.options(options)` with specified **options** that meet the specification.
 For example, a basic bar chart can be drawn as follows:

 ```js | ob
 (() => {